57blocks/website-article/articles/Guide to Web3 and dApp Infrastructure/README.md

 This function automates the execution of specific smart contract actions in response to certain events or conditions, ensuring smooth and timely operations without manual intervention.

 4.  **Alerting**
 Middleware can be configured to send alerts based on predetermined criteria.
-These alerts can be communicated through various channels, such as email, user notifications, on-call services, or messages, facilitating quick responses to important events or conditions within the blockchain environment.
+These alerts can be communicated through various channels, such as email, user notifications, on-call services, or messages, facilitating quick responses to important events or conditions within the blockchain environment. <br>
 These common tools often integrate multiple functions, including above monitoring, automation, and alerting:

     1. **Sentio** is a user-friendly tool for gaining insights, securing assets, and troubleshooting transactions for decentralized applications.